-As a vacation rental manager or an operator of serviced apartments, your ultimate aim is to increase your occupancy rates as much as possible.
+As a vacation rental manager or an operator of serviced apartments, your ultimate aim is to increase your occupancy rates as high as possible.
 To make the best income out of your property management, you need to reach out to travellers by getting into the vast, at times infinite, network of the hospitality industry.
-OTAs and booking platforms are among the most immediate tools to increase the occupancy level.
+OTAs and booking platforms are among the most immediate tools to increase occupancy, thus the bottom line.

 Airbnb vs Vrb: Starting Points

-Airbnb was launched in 2008 from a single room of someone who could earn some extra pocket money and was known as Air Bed and Air Breakfast.
-Nowadays, Airbnb has become a $38 billion company with 150 million users and more than 7 million listings in over 220 countries.
+Airbnb was launched in 2008 from someone’s room who could earn some extra pocket money and was known as Air Bed and Air Breakfast.
+Nowadays, Airbnb has become a $113 billion company with 150 million users and more than 7 million listings in over 220 countries.

 From Airbnb owners’ point of view, you need to respect the laws of renting out in your city or neighbourhood.
 As a host, you have 24 hours to accept or decline reservation requests.
-You can communicate directly with guests to accept or decline.
+You can communicate directly with guests to accept or decline a reservation request.
 Guest reviews also facilitate the process of getting higher Airbnb rankings, thus more bookings and revenue.

 Vrbo started out quite differently.
 In 1995, with somewhat a similar idea, Vrbo – Vacation Rental by Owner back then – was established.
-The Expedia Group now owns Vrbo.
 Today, there are over 2 million listings on Vrbo in more than 190 countries.
 HomeAway acquired Vrbo in 2006, and they both currently belong to The Expedia Group.
 So, by listing your short-term rentals on Vrbo, you will automatically get listed on HomeAway, too.

-Here at Zeevou, we have made a list of six key factors you should consider before making up your mind when it comes to Airbnb vs Vrbo!
+Here at Zeevou, we have made a list of nine key factors you should consider before making up your mind when it comes to the question of Airbnb vs Vrbo!

 Airbnb vs Vrbo: Which One Is Better?